Optimizing Regular Expressions via Rewrite-Guided Synthesis: Prototype and Evaluation (4 pages)

-We implemented ReGiS ($\S$\ref{sec:regis}), and leveraged it to build a ReDoS attack prevention system ($\S$\ref{sec:redos}) using $\sim$7500 lines of Rust code and several hundred lines of Python/shell script.
-Code is contained in a private GitHub repository, which we plan to make public upon publication of this work.
+We built a prototype of ReGiS ($\S$\ref{sec:regis}), and leveraged it to build a regular expression optimization system ($\S$\ref{sec:redos}) using $\sim$7500 lines of Rust code and several hundred lines of Python/shell script.

 The platform used for all experiments was a Dell OptiPlex 7080 workstation running Ubuntu 18.04.2, with a 10-core (20-thread) Intel i9-10900K CPU (3.70GHz), 128 GB DDR4 RAM, and a 2TB PCIe NVME Class 40 SSD.
-We examine three key research questions Q1-3, to understand the performance and usability of our approach.
+We examine three key research questions Q1-3, to understand the performance and usability of our approach. {Note that we have proven the correctness of our algorithm (Section \ref{subsec:properties}), but to confirm that the implementation is bug-free, we used the equality checking procedure (Section \ref{subsec:regex_equality}) to successfully check the correctness of each result produced by our tool in the experiments.}